 According to Jay, “the collective “must engage in open conflict in order to understand a culture.”
 Diversity in opinion, point of view, and values ought to be welcomed and discussed.
 Only by drawing lessons from these mistakes will clarity become apparent.
 “Learning requires stress, but stress also requires responsibility to ensure that a culture does not collapse.

-Since founding Culture Matters in 2016, Jay Doran has worked behind the scenes with a range of CEOs and business founders to find solutions to problems in the context of productivity, strategy, turnover, brand alignment, and profit.
-While corporate culture is his focus, Jay is on a personal mission to “do something worth doing, to live a life helping people think, act, and do in more beneficial ways.”
-He recognizes how difficult it can be to define a culture and that for many the word is misunderstood to mean incentives, social offerings, and dress-down days.
-Instead, Jay stresses, firms should be looking at culture in terms of competence, meaning, productivity and fulfillment.
+Since establishing Culture Matters in 2016, Jay Doran has collaborated with a variety of CEOs and business owners.
+He wanted to find answers to issues relating to productivity, strategy, turnover, brand alignment, and profit.
+Jay is focused on corporate culture, but his personal goal is to “do something worth doing, to live a life helping people think, act, and do in more constructive ways.”

 Jay Doran has also found that creating a clear business culture is essential for boosting productivity.
 Clarifying that culture is a difficult thing to traverse, though.
 Companies must welcome debate and be tolerant of different points of view in order to seriously implant a cultural aim.
 According to Jay Doran, “Cultural growth beyond buzzwords or catchphrases requires real and methodical work.
 Financially speaking, the payoff is exponential.